-Holiday Travel: Roadside assistance crews ready to help drivers in need
+Holiday travel: Roadside assistance crews ready to help drivers in need

 WICHITA, Kan.
-(KSNW) – More than 100-million.
-That is how many Americans are traveling this Christmas holiday.
+(KSNW) – More than 100 million Americans are traveling this Christmas holiday.
 As many drivers hit the roads, having an emergency can delay your travels and steal your holiday cheer.
 Roadside assistance crews are on standby ready to help.

 AAA Kansas predicts there to be 4,034 emergency roadside service calls during the holiday period from December 21 to the new year.